enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ----------------
 Now that we have set up a project, we should test that it builds and deploys successfully.

-.. note:: The $XP_HOME environment variable must be set to the path of the home folder of the XP installation.
+.. important:: The $XP_HOME environment variable must be set to the path of the home folder of the XP installation.
   For example, ``$ export XP_HOME=/Users/<name>/enonic-xp-6.0.0/home``

 Simply execute the following command from the project root directory::